-To get more information or to get involved in all the great work of TWTG, please contact chair Candice Benson, email@example.com.
+For more information or to get involved in all the great work of TWTG, please contact Candice Benson at firstname.lastname@example.org.

 Each month throughout the year, an amazing group of women (and men) comes together to network, share inspirational stories, grow professionally and personally and bring awareness to what is possible for women today.
 Our breakfast series empowers everyone who joins us to think differently in so many ways and all before 9:00 am on a Wednesday.
 With a list of incredible speakers over the last few years, those who have attended can tell you that there is no other event in our great state of New Hampshire quite like this.
 The feeling you will leave with and the relationships you will create at these breakfasts will stay with you long after the breakfast is over.

-To learn more about this monthly breakfast that averages 85 attendees, please contact committee chair Melissa Jurkoic, Melissa.Jurkoic@amadeus.com.
+To learn more about this monthly breakfast that averages 85 attendees, please contact committee chair Melissa Jurkoic at Melissa.Jurkoic@amadeus.com.

 The TechWomen Annual Awards Luncheon is the Alliance’s opportunity to highlight women and girls who are making a significant impact in our local technology environment.
 This event brings together technologists, entrepreneurs and business leaders from throughout the state to celebrate and highlight the impact that women are making in technology.

-The TechWomen Annual Awards Luncheon is currently in the 4th year, and showcases a luminary keynote speaker, as well as awarding a “TechWoman” “TechEducator” and “TechStudent” of the year.
-These awards are entirely nomination based and collected for months preceding the event.
+The TechWomen Annual Awards Luncheon is currently in its 4th year, and showcases a luminary keynote speaker, as well as awards a “TechWoman” “TechEducator” and “TechStudent” of the year.
+These awards are entirely nomination-based and collected for months preceding the event.

 As with all Alliance events, this luncheon is only made possible with the diligent effort of a committee of women who focus year-round on this celebratory luncheon.
 We are grateful to all past and present sponsors who also help to make this luncheon a successful event.

-The 2019 TechWomen Annual Luncheon will be April 3, 2019 at the Bedford Village Inn, Bedford, NH.
+The 2019 TechWomen Annual Luncheon will be Wednesday, April 3, 2019, at the Bedford Village Inn in Bedford, NH.

 Access the 2019 nomination form here to nominate an individual for “TechWoman”, “TechEducator” or “TechStudent” of the Year.